-All the third-party apps present in the Quickwork's app directory supports two types of connection mechanism:
+All the third-party apps present in the Quickwork's app directory supports two types of connection mechanisms:

 Let's look at an example where we will create a connection for Google Tasks.

 To get started, choose the Google Tasks app from the Apps drop-down menu under the New Trigger field.
-Then, select the New Task trigger from the drop-down menu under the Trigger Event field.
+Then, select the New Task trigger from the Triggers drop-down menu.
 You will get a drop-down field where you need to enter the connection name and link the account with Quickwork:

 The My first Google Tasks account will be the default name however, you can enter the connection name of your choice.
 Then, click the Link an account button.
 A window will pop up containing the list of Gmail accounts you hold.
 Refer to the following image: